-CEM-2133 Leadership of Christian Educational Ministries 3 OTR-2013 Global Evangelism 3 OTR-4013 Developing a Missional Church 3 PAS-2013 The Practice of Christian Ministry 3 PAS-2023 History & Polity of the Church of the Nazarene 3
+CEM-2133 Leadership of Christian Educational Ministries 3 OTR-2013 Global Evangelism 3 OTR-4013 Developing a Missional Church 3 PAS-2013 The Practice of Christian Ministry 3 PAS-2023 History & Polity of the Church of the Nazarene 3 PAS-3033 Christian Preaching I 3

-PAS-3033 PAS-3043 PAS-4023 Christian Preaching I Christian Preaching II Church Administration and Finance 3 3 3 24 hours For ordination CEM-2003 CEM-2113 n as deacon (of Christian Education): Intro. to Christian Educational Ministries Foundations for Christian Educational Ministries 3 24 110013 Two of the fol CEM-3113 CEM-3123 CEM-3133 lowing three courses required: Children's Ministries Youth Ministries Adult Ministries 6 Pr CEM-4113 CEM-4133 OTR-2013 PAS-2023 PAS-4023 Multiple Staff and Team Ministries Leadership of Christian Educational Ministries Global Evangelism History & Polity of the Church of the Nazarene Church Administration and Finance uirements (Advantage Structure) 3 3 3 3 27 hours ce Requirements 60 hours GEN-1001 Program I Introduction to Online Learning requirement-does not apply to the major.
-0-1 Fii st Year-Core Bible and The Courses cology 20 hours; Foundational 8 hours.
-BLE-3604 BIB-3604 BIB-3614 BIB-3624 BIB-3634 THE-3614 THE-3624 Adult & Professional Development Survey of the Old Testament/Pentateuch Survey of the New Testament/Gospels Bible and Life Application Biblical Leadership Principles Survey of Christian Theology Holiness and the Life of the Believer 4 4 4 4 4 4 28 hours ourses opecific to the continuator Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior Managing Change and Conflict Capstone to Counseling for Christian Ministries 2 4 4 4 4 4 4 2 32 hours RED FOR GRADUATION 1 20 hours uirements (Salvation Army) 60 hours Math/Science Introduction to Online Learning Adult & Professional Development Biblical Leadership Principles Holiness and the Life of the Believer Stewardship and Fundraising Doing Church as a Mission Social Aspects of Ministry ence requirement has already been met, another ion course may be substituted.
-3 1 4 4 4 4 4 28 hours cific to the Major to be Taken in the Order Listed.
-Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior Managing Change and Conflict 2 4 4 4 4 4 4 cific to the Major to be Taken in the Order Listed.
-Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior Managing Change and Conflict Capstone to Counseling for Christian Ministries RED FOR GRADUATION uirements (Salvation Army) nce Requirements Math/Science Introduction to Online Learning Adult & Professional Development Biblical Leadership Principles Holiness and the Life of the Believer Stewardship and Fundraising Doing Church as a Mission Social Aspects of Ministry ence requirement has already been met, another ion course may be substituted. cific to the Major to be Taken in the Order Listed.
-Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior Orientation to Counseling for Christian Ministries 2 Developmental Issues in Counseling 4 Counseling and Christian Thought 4 Individual Counseling Theories 4 Marriage and Family Counseling Theories 4 Abnormal Psychology for Counseling 4 Group and Organizational Behavior 4 Managing Change and Conflict 4 Capstone to Counseling for Christian Ministries 2 RED FOR GRADUATION 1 Math/Science 3 Introduction to Online Learning 1 Adult & Professional Development 4 Biblical Leadership Principles 4 Holiness and the Life of the Believer 4 Stewardship and Fundraising 4 Doing Church as a Mission 4 Social Aspects of Ministry 4 ence requirement has already been met, another ion course may be substituted.
-Cific to the Major to be Taken in the Order Listed.
-Orientation to Counseling for Christian Ministries 2 Developmental Issues in Counseling 4 Counseling and Christian Thought 1 Individual Counseling Theories 4 Abnormal Psychology for Counseling 7 Group and Organizational Behavior 4
+PAS-3043 PAS-4023 Christian Preaching II Church Administration and Finance 3 24 hours For ordination CEM-2003 CEM-2113 n as deacon (of Christian Education): Intro. to Christian Educational Ministries Foundations for Christian Educational Ministries 3 24 Hours Two of the fol CEM-3113 CEM-3123 CEM-3133 lowing three courses required: Children's Ministries Youth Ministries Adult Ministries 6 CEM-4113 CEM-4133 OTR-2013 PAS-2023 PAS-4023 Multiple Staff and Team Ministries Leadership of Christian Educational Ministries Global Evangelism History & Polity of the Church of the Nazarene Church Administration and Finance uirements (Advantage Structure) 3 3 3 3 27 hours 00 have Program Entran ce Requirements 60 hours GEN-1001 Program i Introduction to Online Learning requirement-does not apply to the major.
+0-1 First Year-Core Bible and The Courses eology 20 hours; Foundational 8 hours.
+BLE-3604 BIB-3604 BIB-3614 BIB-3624 BIB-3634 THE-3614 THE-3624 Adult & Professional Development Survey of the Old Testament/Pentateuch Survey of the New Testament/Gospels Bible and Life Application Biblical Leadership Principles Survey of Christian Theology Holiness and the Life of the Believer 4 4 4 4 4 4 28 hours Second Year-Co ourses Specific to the CCM Major Courses Spec PSY-4602 PSY-4614 THE-4604 PSY-4624 PSY-4634 PSY-4644 BLE-4654 cific to the Major to be Taken in the Order Listed.
+Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior 5 2 4 4 4 4 4 DLL-4004 Oroup and Organizational Denavior +

+BLE-4684 PSY-4612 Managing Change and Conflict Capstone to Counseling for Christian Ministries 4 2 32 hours TOTAL REQUIF RED FOR GRADUATION 120 hours uirements (Salvation Army) 60 hours Math/Science Introduction to Online Learning Adult & Professional Development Biblical Leadership Principles Holiness and the Life of the Believer Stewardship and Fundraising Doing Church as a Mission Social Aspects of Ministry ence requirement has already been met, another on course may be substituted.
+3 1 4 4 4 4 4 4 28 hours PSY-4602 PSY-4614 THE-4604 PSY-4624 PSY-4634 PSY-4644 BLE-4654 BLE-4684 PSY-4612 cific to the Major to be Taken in the Order Listed.
+Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior Managing Change and Conflict Capstone to Counseling for Christian Ministries 2 4 4 4 4 4 4 2 32 hours TOTAL REQUIR RED FOR GRADUATION 120 hours